nambread/PyEverything/README.md

     RuntimeError: Everything API returned error code: 2 The numerical value of the exception is the same as on the above GetLastError page.

-I would like to create specific PyEverything exceptions in future for easier exception handling.

 #### Namespaces
 C lacks namespaces, so all Everything SDK methods and variables have the "Everything_" prefix. the "PyEverything" package is already a namespace, so this prefix has been dropped everywhere that it appears.
 Keyboard switches are expensive, you shouldn't wear them out!